remygatins/BlackSeaBass_project/genome_notebook/20210804_fishingtrip.md

 - plastic clipboards for field x 5
 - drain strainer for molecular lab sink
 - scalpel blade remover boxes x 3
+- lab research notebooks (National Brand with numbered pages - do we want the carbon copy?) - some 20-30 pages, some 200 pages?
 -